If you have, or someone else has, entered the PIN code incorrectly three times in a row, it will be blocked for security reasons.

 What if the PUK code is locked?

 If you entered the PUK code incorrectly three times in a row, this will be locked too.
-In order to continue using your ID-card electronically, you must order a code envelope with new PIN and PUK codes from the Police and Border Guard Board or at the foreign representation of the Republic of Estonia.
+In order to continue using your ID-card electronically, you must apply a code envelope with new PIN and PUK codes from the Police and Border Guard Board or at the foreign representation of the Republic of Estonia.

 If a PIN code is entered incorrectly three times in a row, it is blocked for your own protection: without your PIN codes it is not possible to access your personal data, bank accounts or e-services, nor sign contracts, confirm transactions, etc.